After starting off the season with two losses, Honesdale has now posted back-to-back wins.

 Murphy got things going less that three minutes into the match.
 Janie took a pass from Megan Benson and blasted it past Paupack keeper Laura Bibbs.

-Page 2 of 3 - She would add another goal midway through the second half, her fifth of the young season.
+She would add another goal midway through the second half, her fifth of the young season.

 "Janie is truly a competitor," Coach Maciejewski said.
 "When we need someone to get down and dirty in front of the cage, Janie's right there.
 I challenged her to be our top scorer this year and Janie is well on her way."